mkizka/unsocial/README.md

 ## Features

+- Simple Deployment
-- Login
+- Login with a single account on the server
-- User display
-- Note display/posting/deletion
-- Like/Unlike notes
-- Follow/Unfollow
-- Reply
+- Display Fediverse accounts
+- Federate posts (replies), likes, reposts, and follows
+- Fewer features, lightweight, and low cost

 ## Supported ActivityPub Servers